-Your surgeon will look for any endometriosis lesions within your pelvis.
-If they see anything abnormal, including potential endometriosis patches, they will take a small sample of this tissue and send it to a pathologist for further investigation.
+Your surgeon will look for endometriosis lesions within your pelvis.
+If they see anything abnormal, including potential endometriosis patches, they will take a small sample of this tissue and send it to a pathologist for more testing.
 This is called a biopsy.
-A pathologist is someone who is trained in looking at tissues underneath a microscope in order to diagnose different conditions.2,3
+A pathologist is someone who is trained in looking at tissues underneath a microscope to diagnose different conditions.2,3

 What happens after laparoscopic surgery?

-After the procedure, you may feel sleepy or uncomfortable from any remaining gas inside your abdomen, as well as sore at your incision site.
+After the procedure, you may feel sleepy or uncomfortable from any remaining gas inside your abdomen.
+You may also feel sore at your incision site.
 Many people are able to go back to their normal activities within a few days of the procedure.1-3

-What are the risks of laparoscopic surgery?
+What are the possible side effects of laparoscopic surgery?

 - Damage to structures within the pelvis, such as the bladder, bowel, or uterus (especially if lesions were addressed on these structures)

-- Infection, specifically pelvic infections
+- Pelvic infections

-- Uncontrolled bleeding1
+- Uncontrolled bleeding

 These are not all the possible side effects of laparoscopic surgery.
 Talk to your doctor about what to expect during treatment with laparoscopic surgery.
 You also should call your doctor if you have any changes that concern you during treatment with laparoscopic surgery.